- Co-Chair, President's Task Force on EDIA (PTF-EDIA)

 In her previous role at Concordia University, Montreal, she taught her graduate and undergraduate courses from a social justice perspective.
 She has recently co-edited the International Journal of Talent Development and Creativity (2022) special issue to promote cosmopolitan pathways for Canada’s growing diversity from coast to coast to coast and beyond.
 Her advocacy is not limited to her publications and teaching from a social justice perspective but also includes various academic initiatives to advance collective public understanding of the principles of justice, diversity, equity, inclusion, and decolonization.

-Emily is a recent graduate from the Faculty of Kinesiology, obtaining their Bachelor’s of Kinesiology with a minor in Sociology.
+Emily recently graduated from the Faculty of Kinesiology, obtaining their Bachelor’s of Kinesiology with a minor in Sociology.
 They are primarily interested in how the University of Calgary can work towards disability justice by deconstructing ableist practices and attitudes.
 They’re also interested in how academic access for students with disabilities can be facilitated through policy, programmatic support, financial assistance, and research.